 - what determines success

-Not being accountable: It is easy for managers to point the finger at others when things go wrong, particularly if a rogue employee has contributed to the problem.
+It is easy for managers to point the finger at others when things go wrong, especially if a rogue employee has contributed to the problem.
 Managers need to admit when they make mistakes and take responsibility.
 They should not, however, take responsibility for something that is not their fault, as doing so could damage their professional reputation.

-Breaking human resources regulations or going against company policy: Managers are aware of obvious rules such as those against racial discrimination, but may not realize that certain remarks regarding race or gender can get them into trouble.
+Managers are aware of obvious rules such as those against racial discrimination but may not realize that certain remarks regarding race or gender can get them into trouble.

-New managers should be mindful of how the things they say may be interpreted by others.
+New managers should be mindful of how others may interpret the things they say.
 If they are new to the organization, they should read human resources materials and ask questions about the office culture.

-- Delegating tasks instead of taking them on themselves
+- Delegate tasks instead of taking them on themselves

 - Clearly explaining their expectations, the goals of their projects, and how success will be measured to employees